 Some fans of this heritage duck breed keep the birds purely as either a pond ornament or as pets.
 Their calm and playful demeanor allows them to endear themselves quickly to keepers.

-There is no special type of care, feed, or housing needed to keep heritage duck breeds.
-These birds are genetically inclined to find their own food.
-Allowing them to free range and adapt to weather fluctuations in an incredibly hardy manner is recommended.
+There is no particular type of care, feed, or housing needed to keep heritage duck breeds.
+These birds are genetically inclined to find their food.

 Read Next: Raising Ducks For Beginners